1. WE KNOW OUR STUFF

 A useful analogy is to consider how far high-power bicycle front lights have come on since the 1990s when you only got around an hour run time from the kilo-plus lead-acid external battery that powered the 100-lumen halogen lamp.

 ELECTRIC BIKES MIGHT BE HEAVIER BUT THEY RIDE LIGHT

-With its motor and a high capacity battery, an e-bike might be 6kg heavier than an equivalent non-electric bike (although with newer models, this weight difference could be quite bit less), but this weight penalty is barely noticeable when it engine bestows the electric bike with gravity-defying power, which makes the bike feel weightless whenever you point it uphill or into a headwind.
+With its motor and a high capacity battery, an e-bike might be 6kg heavier than an equivalent non-electric bike (although with newer models, this weight difference could be quite a bit less), but this weight penalty is barely noticeable when its engine bestows the electric bike with gravity-defying power, which makes the bike feel weightless whenever you point it uphill or into a headwind.
 Plus, many have walk-assist so even if you’re pushing it, you won’t feel the weight.
 Take out the battery and that also makes the bike easier to manoeuvre when not riding.